-The 2017 non-financial performance measures were based on survey data results and, at target levels, represented increases over 2016 performance in all categories.
-These measures were viewed to be important to longer-term financial success, customer satisfaction, and employee welfare that might not be immediately reflected in annual financial results.
-The Compensation Committee was of the view that the breadth of financial and non-financial performance measures for the 2017 annual cash incentive award would motivate executive officers to achieve results that contribute to value creation for our shareholders on a long-term basis and avoid excessive risks.
+The 2018 non-financial performance measures were based on survey data results and, at target levels, represented levels at or above 2017 performance in all categories.
+These measures were viewed to be important to longer-term financial success, customer satisfaction and employee welfare that might not be immediately reflected in annual financial results.
+The Compensation Committee was of the view that the breadth of financial and non-financial performance measures for the 2018 annual cash incentive award would motivate executive officers to achieve results that contribute to value creation for our shareholders on a long-term basis and avoid excessive risks.